Kan Kanda Deivam: Production

 Kan Kanda Deivam was directed by K. S. Gopalakrishnan and produced by Kamal Brothers.
 R. Sampath was the cinematographer and R. Devan was the editor.
 Some song sequences from the film were shot on an agricultural background.
 The final length of the film was 4845 metres.

 Soundtrack

 The music was composed by K. V. Mahadevan, with lyrics by Udumalai Narayana Kavi and Vaali.

-Release
+Release and reception

 Kan Kanda Deivam was released on 15 September 1967, and was distributed by Jai Maruthi Combines.
 The film was critically and commercially successful, with Kalki appreciating Gopalakrishnan's direction and writing.